kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/14_chapter_XIII.md

 It is probable that the thick-set form and huge mass of Broad Peak rather blinded Godwin Austen and Conway to its remarkable height.
-The result obtained by triangulation from Negrotto's data shows 1t to possess a peak 27,132 feet high, flanked by two others of 26,024 and 26,000 feet.
+The result obtained by triangulation from Negrotto's data shows it to possess a peak 27,132 feet high, flanked by two others of 26,024 and 26,000 feet.
 No other mountain over 27,000 feet has been found since 1858, and Burrard considered it improbable that there would be further discoveries of peaks 27,000 or even 26,000 feet high.
 In